 The Divorce Settlement Agreement

-If a divorcing couple (and their attorneys) negotiates and resolves all issues related to their divorce, whether informally or through out-of-court processes like mediation or collaborative law, the couple's decisions are finalized in detail in a written settlement agreement.
-This agreement is then shown to a judge in the county/district branch of state court where the divorce petition was filed.
+If a divorcing couple negotiates and resolves all issues related to their divorce, whether informally or through out-of-court processes like mediation or collaborative law, the couple's decisions are finalized in detail in a written settlement agreement.
+The settlement agreement is provided to the family law judge in the court where the petition for divorce was filed.

 Court Approval and Divorce Decree

-Once the judge approves the divorcing couple's settlement agreement, he or she gives the couple a divorce decree that shows that the divorce is final, and documents how key issues have been resolved.
-The decree dictates a number of things about the now-divorced couple's rights and obligations, including:
+Once the judge approves the divorcing couple's settlement agreement, the judge gives the couple a divorce decree that shows that the divorce is final, and documents how key issues have been resolved.
+The decree dictates a number of things about the now-divorced couple's rights and obligations.
+Most jurisdictions have statutory requirements that certain things must be addressed in the divorce decree, including:

-- Child support and spousal support (alimony): who pays, who receives, how much, when, etc.
+- Spousal support (alimony), including who pays, who receives, how much, when, etc.

-If the judge does not approve one or more terms of the settlement agreement, he or she will likely order the parties to continue negotiating on those terms.
+If any of the required provisions are left out of the couple's proposed settlement agreement, the court may require them to be addressed.
+If the judge does not approve one or more terms of the settlement agreement, the judge may order the parties to continue negotiating on those terms.
 If the couple does not reach any settlement agreement, the divorce case will go to trial before a judge or jury.

 Partial Divorce Settlement